 There’s no shortage of amazing things to experience in Iceland, but the problem is having the time to fit in everything.

-If it’s your first time travelling to the ‘land of fire and ice’, an exploration of South Iceland is the perfect region to set your sight on.
-Many of the country’s highlights are situated in the south and along the country’s dramatic southern coastline – the Golden Circle, Reynisfjara, Svartifoss and Jökulsárlán Glacier Lagoon.
+If it’s your first time travelling to the ‘land of fire and ice’, an exploration of South Iceland is the perfect introduction to the country.
+Many of the country’s highlights are situated in the south and along the country’s dramatic southern coastline.
+The Golden Circle, Reynisfjara, Svartifoss and Jökulsárlán Glacier Lagoon are just a few attraction to name.

 There isn’t a single strip of land not worth visiting, but there are several highlights which would be a crime to miss.
 So to make it easier for you, I’ve put together this essential list of places to visit in South Iceland.